Hydramata/hydramata.github.com/_drafts/vision-statement.md

 - there is no interactive UI to easily create roles
 - Hydramata enforces roles and permissions so that only authorized users can change what has been uploaded.

-### 13. Contributors names should be able to link to standard identifiers e.g. ORCID
+### 13. Names of people within Hydramata can include an external identifier so that individuals can be uniquely identified.

-- standard identifiers (ORCID) can be used to clearly identify authors, creators and contributors
+- An implementing institution can employ [ORCID](http://orcid.org/), [ResearcherID](http://www.researcherid.com/), [ISNI](http://www.isni.org/), or other identifier schemes to clearly identify authors, creators and contributors.
-- can be used to link to external sources of user information
-- local institutions would be responsible for integrating the [ORCID gem](https://github.com/projecthydra-labs/orcid) if they are interested in minting ORCIDs from within the app
+- [ORCID](http://orcid.org/) will be the reference implementation.
+- The [ORCID gem](https://github.com/projecthydra-labs/orcid) is a reference implementation for creating and authorizing ORCID iDs for their patrons.

 ### 14. Hydramata will be able to integrate with external identifier providers so that works can be uniquely identified.

-- An implementing institution can integrate with services that provide [DOI](http://www.doi.org/), [HDL](http://www.handle.net/), or other identifier schemes.
+- An implementing institution can employ [DOI](http://www.doi.org/), [HDL](http://www.handle.net/), or other identifier schemes to clearly identify content.
+- [DOI](http://www.doi.org/) will be the reference implementation.
 - [Hydra Remote Identifier](https://github.com/projecthydra-labs/hydra-remote_identifier) is a reference implementation for integrating with a DOI provider.

 ### 15. Works, Files, and Collections can belong to Administrative Contexts.